uhlik/bpy/README.md

 ### Point cloud to mesh conversion:

 Convert point cloud to mesh.
 May result in very large meshes, e.g. 1m point cloud to cubes = 8m poly mesh.
 Depending on what point cloud data is available and desired mesh type, some options may not be enabled.
-For conversion, all ply data is used, display percentage and other options have no influence on result.

 * `Type` - Instance mesh type, Vertex, Equilateral Triangle, Tetrahedron, Cube or Ico Sphere
 * `All`, `Subset` - Use all points or random subset of by given percentage